Historic Cemetery Preservation

 For information on starting a new cemetery or regulating an existing cemetery, please contact the State of Maryland Office of Cemetery Oversight, in the Department of Labor, Licensing and Regulation (DLLR).

 Efforts to inventory and provide for protection of cemeteries through local ordinances vary widely by jurisdiction.
 If you are concerned about a cemetery or burial site, MHT suggests you provide your local planning and zoning office with the resource’s location to ensure it is recorded for planning and permitting purposes.
-A list of contacts for local planning and zoning offices is found at www.mdp.state.md.us/localplan/plandirs.html.
+A list of local planning and zoning offices can be found on the Maryland Department of Planning web site.
 Some jurisdictions have adopted local historic area zoning ordinances, which in some cases may be used to provide certain protection for cemeteries.
-For a list of the local jurisdictions that have adopted historic area zoning ordinances, click here

 Design Guidelines and Alterations